krystofl/learn-kubernetes/README.md

 - remaining TODOs from above
 - hello-py is a great example of a cronjob.
 Add back in the node.js example for deployments
+- add namespaces
+- add contexts (namespace + cluster)?
+- add a Makefile that runs all these different jobs?

 ## Keep an eye on things